ocarmo/boey-analysis-template/README.md

 # ANA-XX_brief-description

-*Advice for use*: This repository uses core scripts managed in a separate repository ([punctalyze](https://github.com/ocarmo/punctalyze)) to promote modularity and code reuse across projects. e module which is under heavy construction.
+*Advice for use*: This repository uses core scripts managed in a separate repository ([punctalyze](https://github.com/ocarmo/punctalyze)) to promote modularity and code reuse across projects in the Boeynaems lab.
 The checklist below outlines the steps to initiate an experiment repository in a tidy manner and add the analysis submodule.
 The punctalyze module is under heavy construction, any changes should be committed in a non-breaking manner, as they link to the main branch.
-Where experiment specific changes are required, consider creating a new csat_calcs branch.
 Please check off the tick boxes with an 'x' as you go.
 This repository assumes elementary knowledge of python and git.

 ### if you have not already forked the punctalyze repository:
 - [ ] fork the core pipeline if you have not already